ibm-hyper-protect/k8s-operator-hpcr/README.md

 - `contract`: the [contract document](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se) (a string).
 Note that this operator does **not** deal with encrypting the contract.
 You might want to use [documentation](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se) or [tooling](https://github.com/ibm-hyper-protect/linuxone-vsi-automation-samples/tree/master/terraform-hpvs/create-contract) to do so.
 - `imageURL`: an HTTP(s) URL serving the [IBM Hyper Protect Container Runtime image](https://cloud.ibm.com/docs/vpc?topic=vpc-vsabout-images#hyper-protect-runtime).
 The URL should have a filename part and that filename will be used as an identifier of the HPCR image on the LPAR.
 See a discussion below how to provision such a URL
-- `storagePool`: during the deployment of the VSI the controller manages serveral volumes on the LPAR.
-This settings identifies the name of the storage pool on that LPAR that host these volumes.
+- `storagePool`: during the deployment of the VSI the controller manages several volumes on the LPAR.
+This setting identifies the name of the storage pool on that LPAR that hosts these volumes.
 The storage pool has to exist and it has to be large enough to hold the volumes.
 - `targetSelector`: a [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) for the config map that holds the SSH configuration

 #### IBM Hyper Protect Container Runtime Image